 The Dickey Center Global Health Internship opportunities are explicitly co-designed with global partners each term.
-The Winter 24 Term Offerings and Application are here.
-Deadline to apply for Winter Term is Thursday, October 5 at 11:59pm.
+The Spring Term Offerings and Application will be available in January, 2024.
+Applications for Winter Term closed Thursday, October 5 at 11:59pm.

 In addition, please check out the Dickey Center International Internships page for self-designed opportunities and application instructions for leave-term internships related to Global Health.

 The Dartmouth Global Health Initiative works with a network of partners around the world on global health research and education.

 - The primary aim of Evidence Synthesis Group is to engage in evidence synthesis that benefits the public, healthcare institutions, healthcare industry, clinicians, researchers, and policymakers.

 - HTWB is an international telehealth NGO committed to providing broad and rapid access to aid by leveraging digital and technology to mitigate healthcare crises worldwide.
 HTWB strives to serve as an innovation hub and ecosystem builder, bridging the gap between the healthcare industry and technology sector to facilitate collaborative solutions that enhance access to quality care.

 Brain Mind Institute, Aga Khan University, Nairobi, Kenya

 - The Brain and Mind Institute (BMI) is a new entity that operates across AKU's multi-country campuses in Kenya, Tanzania, Uganda, Pakistan, Afghanistan and the United Kingdom, connecting the rich tapestry of academic entities, and facilitating interdisciplinary research, education and related clinical programming in mental health and neurosciences.